robots-make-art-too/Lab_2-autonomous-artistic-agent/README.md

 ## What to do next

-For the intial Lab Exercise portion of Lab Project 2 you have been asked to:
+For the initial Lab Exercise portion of Lab Project 2 you have been asked to:

 1. Consider the description of the project
    - are you interested in generating content?